Curve counting and S-duality: Modularity

 and

-It is further predicted that, apart from their poles of order $\frac1{24}\big((nH)^3+c_2(X).nH\big)$ at $q=0$, the functions $h$ and $\widehat h$ are bounded.
-Since they are vectors of length $\dim\Gamma=nH^3$ and have modular weight $-b_2(X)/2-1$, the dimension of the relevant space of (mock) modular forms can be analysed \cite{Man}.
+It is further predicted that, apart from their poles of order $\frac1{24}((nH)^3+c_2(X)\cdot nH)$ at $q=0$, the functions $h$ and $\widehat h$ are bounded.
+Since they are vectors of length $\dim\Gamma=nH^3$ and have modular weight $-b_2(X)/2-1$, the dimension of the relevant space of (mock) modular forms can be analysed; see \cite{Man}.
 In our case its dimension works out as $O(n^4)$, so the first $O(n^4)$ Fourier coefficients $\Omega(v_n)$ should determine the rest.

-Unfortunately this is not currently useful for determining the MNOP invariants $I_{m,\beta}(X)$ for $m>O(n^4)$ in terms of those with smaller $m$, because once $m$ becomes large we have to increase $n$ in Theorem \ref{Theorem 2} to get the relationship between $\Omega(v_n)$ and $I_{m,\beta}(X)$.
-We would need the bound $n\gg0$ required in Theorem \ref{Theorem 2} to be improved to $n>O(m^{1/4})$ or better.
+The hope would be to use this as a method for determining the MNOP invariants $I_{m,\beta}(X)$ for $m>O(n^4)$ in terms of those with smaller $m$.
+This does not currently work in general because once $m$ becomes large, we have to increase $n$ in Theorem~\ref{Theorem 2} to get the relationship between $\Omega(v_n)$ and $I_{m,\beta}(X)$.
+We would need the bound $n\gg0$ required in Theorem~\ref{Theorem 2} to be improved to $n>O(m^{1/4})$ or better.
+But very recent work \cite{AFKPS} manages to improve the bounds for small $m,n$ in specific examples and thus use modularity to calculate new Gromov--Witten invariants.